How do I make a reservation?

 When is payment due?

-Payment for school and group tours (including daycares) is due one (1) week in advance of your visit.
+Payment for school and group tours (including daycares) is due 30 days in advance of your visit.

 What if I don’t know the exact number of students who will be attending when I book the program?